sandmanns/gefaar/README.md

 * `Year` Select the year for which data shall be analyzed (default: first available year)
 * `Specimen` Select all or a specific specimen for which resistance statistics shall be determined (default: all).
-* `Clinic` Select all or a specific clinic for which resistance statistics shall be determined (default: all).
+* `Clinic/Unit` Select all or a specific clinic/unit for which resistance statistics shall be determined (default: all).
 * `Species` Select all or a specific species for which resistance statistics shall be determined (default: all).

 Input options are interactively updated, dependent on the uploaded input file (e.g. only those years can be selected that are available in the previously defined date-column).